 If the cause of the TIA is a treatable condition, it must be promptly treated.
 Specific conditions that need further treatment include: Atrial fibrillationSevere anemiaVasculitis

-To reduce your chance of TIA or stroke, take these steps: Exercise regularly, with your doctor's approval.
+To reduce your chance of TIA or stroke: Exercise regularly, with your doctor's approval.

 Eat a healthy, balanced diet.
 It should be low in saturated fat and rich in whole grains,